ikvk/imap_tools/README.rst

 header         H(str, str)*     HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text gmail_label    str*             X-GM-LABELS "label1"    have this gmail label
 =============  ===============  ======================  ================================================================

-Server side search notes:

-* For string search keys a message matches if the string is a substring of the field.
-The matching is case-insensitive.
-* When searching by dates - email's time and timezone are disregarding.

 Actions with emails
 ^^^^^^^^^^^^^^^^^^^